Psalm 18: Giving Thanks to the Lord for Your Past, Present & Future

 God has a plan for your life, a future and a hope.
 (Jeremiah 29:11) You can look back and see Him.
 You can see Him right now if you have eyes to see.
 And you can know in faith He’s already in your future, because He said so in His Word.
 That is why you worship.

 If you want that to be your testimony, then start testifying now.
-Your praise of the Lord is proof that His promises are true!
+Your praise of the Lord in every season of your life is proof that His promises are true!